omeka/Documentation/source/Reference/libraries/Omeka/Db/Table.rst

 Omeka_Db_Table
 --------------

+Package: :doc:`Db\\Table </Reference/packages/Db/Table/index>`

 .. php:class:: Omeka_Db_Table

-    Package: :doc:`Db\\Table </Reference/packages/Db/Table/index>`

     Database table classes.

-    Subclasses attached to models must follow the naming convention:Table_TableName, e.g. Table_ElementSet in models/Table/ElementSet.php.
+    Subclasses attached to models must follow the naming convention:
+    Table_TableName, e.g. Table_ElementSet in models/Table/ElementSet.php.

     .. php:attr:: _target

+        protected string

         The name of the model for which this table will retrieve objects.

     .. php:attr:: _name

+        protected string

         The name of the table (sans prefix).

         If this is not given, it will be inflected.

     .. php:attr:: _tablePrefix

+        protected string

         The table prefix.

         Generally used to differentiate Omeka installations sharing a database.

     .. php:attr:: _db

+        protected Omeka_Db

         The Omeka database object.

-    .. php:method:: __construct(string $targetModel, Omeka_Db $db)
+    .. php:method:: __construct($targetModel, $db)

         Construct the database table object.

         Do not instantiate this by itself.
-Access instances only viaOmeka_Db::getTable().
+Access instances only via Omeka_Db::getTable().

+        :type $targetModel: string
-        :param string $targetModel: Class name of the table's model.
+        :param $targetModel: Class name of the table's model.
+        :type $db: Omeka_Db
-        :param Omeka_Db $db: Database object to use for queries.
+        :param $db: Database object to use for queries.

-    .. php:method:: __call(string $m, array $a)
+    .. php:method:: __call($m, $a)

         Delegate to the database adapter.

         Used primarily as a convenience method.
-For example, you can callfetchOne() and fetchAll() directly from this object.
+For example, you can call fetchOne() and fetchAll() directly from this object.

+        :type $m: string
-        :param string $m: Method name.
+        :param $m: Method name.
+        :type $a: array
-        :param array $a: Method arguments.
+        :param $a: Method arguments.
         :returns: mixed

     .. php:method:: getTableAlias()

         Retrieve the alias for this table (the name without the prefix).

         :returns: string

     .. php:method:: getDb()

         Retrieve the Omeka_Db instance.

         :returns: Omeka_Db

-    .. php:method:: hasColumn(string $field)
+    .. php:method:: hasColumn($field)

         Determine whether a model has a given column.

+        :type $field: string
-        :param string $field: Field name.
+        :param $field: Field name.
         :returns: bool

     .. php:method:: getColumns()

         Retrieve a list of all the columns for a given model.

-        This should be here and not in the model class because get_class_vars()returns private/protected properties when called from within the class.Will only return public properties when called in this fashion.
+        This should be here and not in the model class because get_class_vars() returns private/protected properties when called from within the class.
+        Will only return public properties when called in this fashion.

         :returns: array

     .. php:method:: getTableName()

         Retrieve the name of the table for the current table (used in SQL statements).

         If the table name has not been set, it will inflect the table name.

         :returns: string

-    .. php:method:: setTableName(string $name)
+    .. php:method:: setTableName($name = null)

         Set the name of the database table accessed by this class.

-        If no name is provided, it will inflect the table name from the name ofthe model defined in the constructor.
+        If no name is provided, it will inflect the table name from the name of the model defined in the constructor.
 For example, Item -> items.

+        :type $name: string
-        :param string $name: (optional) Table name.
+        :param $name: (optional) Table name.
         :returns: void

     .. php:method:: getTablePrefix()

         Retrieve the table prefix for this table instance.

         :returns: string

-    .. php:method:: setTablePrefix(string|null $tablePrefix)
+    .. php:method:: setTablePrefix($tablePrefix = null)

         Set the table prefix.

         Defaults to the table prefix defined by the Omeka_Db instance.
-Thisshould remain the default in most cases.
-However, edge cases may requirecustomization, e.g. creating wrappers for tables generated by otherapplications.
+This should remain the default in most cases.
+However, edge cases may require customization, e.g. creating wrappers for tables generated by other applications.

+        :type $tablePrefix: string|null
-        :param string|null $tablePrefix:
+        :param $tablePrefix:

-    .. php:method:: find(integer $id)
+    .. php:method:: find($id)

         Retrieve a single record given an ID.

+        :type $id: integer
-        :param integer $id:
+        :param $id:
         :returns: Omeka_Record_AbstractRecord|false

     .. php:method:: findAll()

         Get a set of objects corresponding to all the rows in the table

-        WARNING: This will be memory intensive and is thus not recommended forlarge data sets.
+        WARNING: This will be memory intensive and is thus not recommended for large data sets.

         :returns: array Array of {@link Omeka_Record_AbstractRecord}s.

-    .. php:method:: findPairsForSelectForm(array $options)
+    .. php:method:: findPairsForSelectForm($options = array())

         Retrieve an array of key=>value pairs that can be used as options in a
         <select> form input.

+        :type $options: array
-        :param array $options: (optional) Set of parameters for searching/ filtering results.
+        :param $options: (optional) Set of parameters for searching/ filtering results.
         :returns: array

     .. php:method:: _getColumnPairs()

         Retrieve the array of columns that are used by findPairsForSelectForm().

-        This is a template method because these columns are different for everytable, but the underlying logic that retrieves the pairs from thedatabase is the same in every instance.
+        This is a template method because these columns are different for every table, but the underlying logic that retrieves the pairs from the database is the same in every instance.

         :returns: array

-    .. php:method:: findBy(array $params, integer $limit, integer $page)
+    .. php:method:: findBy($params = array(), $limit = null, $page = null)

         Retrieve a set of model objects based on a given number of parameters

+        :type $params: array
-        :param array $params: A set of parameters by which to filter the objects that get returned from the database.
+        :param $params: A set of parameters by which to filter the objects that get returned from the database.
+        :type $limit: integer
-        :param integer $limit: Number of objects to return per "page".
+        :param $limit: Number of objects to return per "page".
+        :type $page: integer
-        :param integer $page: Page to retrieve.
+        :param $page: Page to retrieve.
         :returns: array|null The set of objects that is returned

     .. php:method:: getSelect()

         Retrieve a select object for this table.

         :returns: Omeka_Db_Select

-    .. php:method:: getSelectForFindBy(array $params)
+    .. php:method:: getSelectForFindBy($params = array())

         Retrieve a select object that has had search filters applied to it.

+        :type $params: array
-        :param array $params: optional Set of named search parameters.
+        :param $params: optional Set of named search parameters.
         :returns: Omeka_Db_Select

-    .. php:method:: getSelectForFind(integer $recordId)
+    .. php:method:: getSelectForFind($recordId)

         Retrieve a select object that is used for retrieving a single record from the database.

+        :type $recordId: integer
-        :param integer $recordId:
+        :param $recordId:
         :returns: Omeka_Db_Select

-    .. php:method:: applySearchFilters(Omeka_Db_Select $select, array $params)
+    .. php:method:: applySearchFilters($select, $params)

         Apply a set of filters to a Select object based on the parameters given.

-        By default, this simply checks the params for keys corresponding to databasecolumn names.
-For more complex filtering (e.g., when other tables are involved),or to use keys other than column names, override this method and optionallycall this parent method.
+        By default, this simply checks the params for keys corresponding to database column names.
+For more complex filtering (e.g., when other tables are involved),
+        or to use keys other than column names, override this method and optionally call this parent method.

+        :type $select: Omeka_Db_Select
-        :param Omeka_Db_Select $select:
+        :param $select:
+        :type $params: array
-        :param array $params:
+        :param $params:

-    .. php:method:: applySorting(Omeka_Db_Select $select, string $sortField, string $sortDir)
+    .. php:method:: applySorting($select, $sortField, $sortDir)

         Apply default column-based sorting for a table.

+        :type $select: Omeka_Db_Select
-        :param Omeka_Db_Select $select:
+        :param $select:
+        :type $sortField: string
-        :param string $sortField: Field to sort on.
+        :param $sortField: Field to sort on.
+        :type $sortDir: string
-        :param string $sortDir: Direction to sort.
+        :param $sortDir: Direction to sort.

-    .. php:method:: applyPagination(Zend_Db_Select $select, integer $limit, integer|null $page)
+    .. php:method:: applyPagination($select, $limit, $page = null)

         Apply pagination to a select object via the LIMIT and OFFSET clauses.

+        :type $select: Zend_Db_Select
-        :param Zend_Db_Select $select:
+        :param $select:
+        :type $limit: integer
-        :param integer $limit: Number of results per "page".
+        :param $limit: Number of results per "page".
+        :type $page: integer|null
-        :param integer|null $page: Page to retrieve, first if omitted.
+        :param $page: Page to retrieve, first if omitted.
         :returns: Zend_Db_Select

-    .. php:method:: findBySql(string $sqlWhereClause, array $params, boolean $findOne = )
+    .. php:method:: findBySql($sqlWhereClause, $params = array(), $findOne = false)

         Retrieve an object or set of objects based on an SQL WHERE predicate.

+        :type $sqlWhereClause: string
-        :param string $sqlWhereClause:
+        :param $sqlWhereClause:
+        :type $params: array
-        :param array $params: optional Set of parameters to bind to the WHERE clause.
+        :param $params: optional Set of parameters to bind to the WHERE clause.
 Used to prevent security flaws.
+        :type $findOne: boolean
-        :param boolean $findOne: optional Whether or not to retrieve a single record or the whole set (retrieve all by default).
+        :param $findOne: optional Whether or not to retrieve a single record or the whole set (retrieve all by default).
         :returns: array|Omeka_Record_AbstractRecord|false

-    .. php:method:: count(array $params)
+    .. php:method:: count($params = array())

         Retrieve a count of all the rows in the table.

+        :type $params: array
-        :param array $params: optional Set of search filters upon which to base the count.
+        :param $params: optional Set of search filters upon which to base the count.
         :returns: integer

-    .. php:method:: exists(int $id)
+    .. php:method:: exists($id)

         Check whether a row exists in the table.

+        :type $id: int
-        :param int $id:
+        :param $id:
         :returns: bool

-    .. php:method:: filterByPublic(Omeka_Db_Select $select, bool $isPublic)
+    .. php:method:: filterByPublic(Omeka_Db_Select $select, $isPublic)

         Apply a public/not public filter to the select object.

-        A convenience function than derivative table classes may use whileapplying search filters.
+        A convenience function than derivative table classes may use while applying search filters.

+        :type $select: Omeka_Db_Select
-        :param Omeka_Db_Select $select:
+        :param $select:
+        :type $isPublic: bool
-        :param bool $isPublic:
+        :param $isPublic:

-    .. php:method:: filterByFeatured(Omeka_Db_Select $select, bool $isFeatured)
+    .. php:method:: filterByFeatured(Omeka_Db_Select $select, $isFeatured)

         Apply a featured/not featured filter to the select object.

-        A convenience function than derivative table classes may use whileapplying search filters.
+        A convenience function than derivative table classes may use while applying search filters.

+        :type $select: Omeka_Db_Select
-        :param Omeka_Db_Select $select:
+        :param $select:
+        :type $isFeatured: bool
-        :param bool $isFeatured:
+        :param $isFeatured:

-    .. php:method:: filterBySince(Omeka_Db_Select $select, string $dateSince, string $dateField)
+    .. php:method:: filterBySince(Omeka_Db_Select $select, $dateSince, $dateField)

         Apply a date since filter to the select object.

-        A convenience function than derivative table classes may use whileapplying search filters.
+        A convenience function than derivative table classes may use while applying search filters.

+        :type $select: Omeka_Db_Select
-        :param Omeka_Db_Select $select:
+        :param $select:
+        :type $dateSince: string
-        :param string $dateSince: ISO 8601 formatted date
+        :param $dateSince: ISO 8601 formatted date
+        :type $dateField: string
-        :param string $dateField: "added" or "modified"
+        :param $dateField: "added" or "modified"

-    .. php:method:: filterByUser(Omeka_Db_Select $select, int $userId, $userField)
+    .. php:method:: filterByUser(Omeka_Db_Select $select, $userId, $userField)

         Apply a user filter to the select object.

-        A convenience function than derivative table classes may use whileapplying search filters.
+        A convenience function than derivative table classes may use while applying search filters.

+        :type $select: Omeka_Db_Select
-        :param Omeka_Db_Select $select:
+        :param $select:
+        :type $userId: int
-        :param int $userId:
+        :param $userId:
-        :param unknown $userField:
+        :param $userField:

-    .. php:method:: getSelectForCount(array $params)
+    .. php:method:: getSelectForCount($params = array())

         Retrieve a select object used to retrieve a count of all the table rows.

+        :type $params: array
-        :param array $params: optional Set of search filters.
+        :param $params: optional Set of search filters.
         :returns: Omeka_Db_Select

-    .. php:method:: checkExists(int $id)
+    .. php:method:: checkExists($id)

         Check whether a given row exists in the database.

-        Currently used to verify that a row exists even though the current usermay not have permissions to access it.
+        Currently used to verify that a row exists even though the current user may not have permissions to access it.

+        :type $id: int
-        :param int $id: The ID of the row.
+        :param $id: The ID of the row.
         :returns: boolean

-    .. php:method:: fetchObjects(string $sql, array $params)
+    .. php:method:: fetchObjects($sql, $params = array())

         Retrieve a set of record objects based on an SQL SELECT statement.

+        :type $sql: string
-        :param string $sql: This could be either a string or any object that can be cast to a string (commonly Omeka_Db_Select).
+        :param $sql: This could be either a string or any object that can be cast to a string (commonly Omeka_Db_Select).
+        :type $params: array
-        :param array $params: Set of parameters to bind to the SQL statement.
+        :param $params: Set of parameters to bind to the SQL statement.
         :returns: array|null Set of Omeka_Record_AbstractRecord instances, or null if none can be found.

-    .. php:method:: fetchObject(string $sql, string $params)
+    .. php:method:: fetchObject($sql, $params = array())

         Retrieve a single record object from the database.

+        :type $sql: string
-        :param string $sql:
+        :param $sql:
+        :type $params: string
-        :param string $params: Parameters to substitute into SQL query.
+        :param $params: Parameters to substitute into SQL query.
         :returns: Omeka_Record_AbstractRecord or null if no record

-    .. php:method:: recordFromData(array $data)
+    .. php:method:: recordFromData($data)

         Populate a record object with data retrieved from the database.

+        :type $data: array
-        :param array $data: A keyed array representing a row from the database.
+        :param $data: A keyed array representing a row from the database.
         :returns: Omeka_Record_AbstractRecord

-    .. php:method:: _getSortParams(array $params)
+    .. php:method:: _getSortParams($params)

         Get and parse sorting parameters to pass to applySorting.

-        A sorting direction of 'ASC' will be used if no direction parameter ispassed.
+        A sorting direction of 'ASC' will be used if no direction parameter is passed.

+        :type $params: array
-        :param array $params:
+        :param $params:
         :returns: array|null Array of sort field, sort dir if params exist, null otherwise.

-    .. php:method:: _getHookName(string $suffix)
+    .. php:method:: _getHookName($suffix)

         Get the name for a model-specific hook or filter..

+        :type $suffix: string
-        :param string $suffix: The hook-specific part of the hook name.
+        :param $suffix: The hook-specific part of the hook name.
         :returns: string